triflicacid/triflic-script/README.md

 - `ans` : `boolean`.
 Whether or not to provide the `ans` variable.
 - `imag` : `character`.
 What character to use to represent the imaginary component in complex numbers.
 Set `--imag " "` to essentially disable complex numbers.
 - `gamma-factorial` : `boolean`.
 Use `gamma` function for factorial operator `!` (use `factorial` or `factorialReal`) ?
+- `reveal-headers` : `boolean`.
+Reveal CLI options and other information to Runspace as `headers` map?

 ## Implicit Multiplication
 Multiplication operations are inserted automatically between tokens in the following cases: